ue bot icon

 • There are two types of situations in which incorrect data causes the principle of social proof to give us poor counsel.
 The first occurs when social evidence has been purposely falsified.
 Invariably these situations are manufactured by exploiters intent on creating the impression – reality be damned – that a multitude is performing the way the exploiters want us to perform.

 • Because automatic pilots can be engaged and disengaged at will, we can cruise along trusting in the course steered by the principle of social proof until we recognize that a piece of inaccurate data is being used.
-Then we can take the controls, make the necessary correction for the misinformation, then reset the automatic pilot.
+Then, we can take the controls, make the necessary corrections for the misinformation, and reset the automatic pilot.

 • In addition to the times when social evidence is deliberately faked, there is another time when the principle of social proof will regulate steer us wrong.
 In such an instance, and innocent, natural error will produce snowballing social proof that pushes us to the incorrect decision.
 The pluralist ignorance phenomenon, in which everyone had an emergency sees no cause for alarm, is one example of this process.